hendrikmaus/openhab-auth-router/examples/simple-passthrough/README.md

 ## Services

-This example runs a simple nginx, openhab in demo mode and open-auth-router without any restrictions - a pure [passthrough](./config.yaml).
+This example runs a simple nginx, openHAB in demo mode and open-auth-router without any restrictions - a pure [passthrough](./config.yaml).

-With this example you should be able to use the OpenHAB demo application through the proxy without any errors.
+With this example you should be able to use the openHAB demo application through the proxy without any errors.

 All services expose ports to offer maximum testing flexibility.